openbullet/OpenBullet2/RuriLib.Parallelization/README.md

                 workItems: Enumerable.Range(1, 100), // The work items are all integers from 1 to 100
                 workFunction: parityCheck, // Use the work function we defined above
                 degreeOfParallelism: 5, // Use 5 concurrent tasks at most
-                totalAmount: count, // The total amount of tasks you expect to have, used for calculating progress
+                totalAmount: 100, // The total amount of tasks you expect to have, used for calculating progress
                 skip: 0); // How many items to skip from the start of the provided enumerable

             // Hook the events